get a quote side button

 Yes, reverse osmosis systems offer clean, safe water for you and your family.
 We also believe they’re the perfect choice for customers with specific health advice to drink pure water, or for those with bottle-fed babies.

-It’s the level of purity reverse osmosis systems provide that makes them so beneficial.
+It’s the level of purity reverse osmosis water filters provide that makes them so beneficial.
 The system removes contaminants from the water by forcing it through a semipermeable membrane by means of water pressure.
-The technology within RO water filtration systems effectively removes impurities from your water including sodium, chloride, fluoride, arsenic, sediment, volatile organic compounds, and other hard to remove contaminants such as pesticides, herbicides and nanoplastics.
+The technology within RO water purification systems effectively removes impurities from your water including sodium, chloride, fluoride, arsenic, sediment, volatile organic compounds, and other hard-to-remove contaminants such as pesticides, herbicides, PFAS, and nanoplastics.

 What About Vital Minerals?

-According to The World Health Organisation (WHO), drinking water should contain 100 mg/L dissolved salts, 30 mg/L of calcium, 10 mg/L of magnesium, and 30 mg/L of bicarbonate ion.
+According to The World Health Organisation (WHO), drinking water should contain 100 mg/L of dissolved salts, 30 mg/L of calcium, 10 mg/L of magnesium, and 30 mg/L of bicarbonate ion.
+Levels of these minerals can be measured with a TDS (total dissolved solids) reader.

-Many prospective buyers are concerned that home filtration systems can make their water too pure, removing these vital minerals in the process.
-Here at Complete Home Filtration, our reverse osmosis systems have a fourth treatment stage, which adds trace elements of calcium, magnesium, potassium and mineral salts to a PH of 8.4—leaving you with pure, contaminant-free water that still provides necessary levels of vital minerals.
+Many prospective buyers are concerned that a reverse osmosis water filter might make their water too pure, removing these vital minerals in the water filtration process.
+Here at Complete Home Filtration, our reverse osmosis filters have a fourth treatment stage, which adds trace elements of calcium, magnesium, potassium and mineral salts to a pH of 8.4—leaving you with pure, contaminant-free water that still provides necessary levels of vital minerals.

 Does My Water Source Matter?